 Finding the Best Places to Retire Since 2006!

-Southern hospitality, and a bit of a "good ole boy" attitude, are hallmarks of this quiet spot, and it has a cute, 10-square-block historic downtown.
+Southern hospitality, and a bit of a "good ole boy" attitude, are hallmarks of this leisurely spot, and it has a cute, 10-square-block historic downtown.
 Cultural amenities are not in great supply, but annual festivals include the Bayou Jam Concert, the Art League's Artist of the Year Exhibit, the Antique Fall Street Fair, the Arts Evening Festival and Christmas Under the Stars.

 Scenic bayous abound, and boating and fishing keep many a residents busy.
 With New Orleans so close, fun shopping, French Quarter strolling, professional football and dining in eclectic restaurants are close at hand.
 The Gulf itself is just a 45 minute drive away.